The Barn at hickory creek

-In 1954, Thomas H. Shartle, Sr. purchased the property on FM 3187 to be used as the headquarters for Hickory Creek Ranch.
+In 1954, Thomas H. Shartle Sr. purchased the property on FM 3187 to be used as the headquarters for Hickory Creek Ranch.
 The property extended from SH 7 East to SH 21 East and included more than 4,000 contiguous acres.
-In addition to this, there were several other tracts of timber and pasture land around Houston and Leon Counties bringing the total acreage to 9,000+.
+Thomas also owned timber tracts and pasture land around Houston and Leon Counties bringing the total acreage to 9,000+.

-Following the death of Tom Sr. in 1997, the cattle business was sold as well as all the pasture land except the headquarters.
+Following the death of Tom Sr. in 1997, the cattle business and pasture land were all sold.
+All that remained was the Hickory Creek Ranch headquarters.

-In 2003, the remaining pasture known as the headquarters of Hickory Creek Ranch was purchased by grandson Wade Shartle and wife Jenni and consists of 360 acres of pasture land surrounded by 1,300 acres of pine timber land that is still owned by members of Thomas H. Shartle, Sr.’s family.
+In 2003, Tom’s grandson Wade Shartle and his wife Jenni bought Hickory Creek Ranch’s remaining 360 acres of pasture land which is surrounded by 1,300 acres of pine timberland that is still owned by members of the Shartle family.

-The Shartle family diligently worked to create a unique venue that is perfect for any event, not only will you and your guest be able to enjoy the rustic elegance of a restored barn; they will also have the benefit of a gorgeous view of a 31-acre private lake
+The Shartle family worked diligently to create a unique venue that is perfect for any event.
+Not only will you and your guests be able to enjoy the rustic elegance of a restored barn, but they can also enjoy the gorgeous view of a 31-acre private lake.